Katherine Anne Porter School: 2010 Texas Rain Catcher Award

 In 2010, KAPS won the Texas Rain Catcher Award.
 According to the Texas Water Development Board:

 Students at the school are very aware of environmental issues.
 With the help of grants from the Lower Colorado River Authority and other entities, and in partnership with local organizations such as Keep Wimberley Beautiful, Wimberley Lions Club, and the Pedernales Electric Co-op, the students installed several rainwater harvesting systems to collect and use rainwater at the school.

 The harvested water is being used to irrigate an organic vegetable and flower garden, and a butterfly garden; all cared for and maintained by the students.
 It is also used to flush toilets inside the school, wash the school’s fleet of vehicles, and as a backup water supply for the Wimberley Volunteer Fire Station located next door.

 As a direct result of the student’s initiative to harvest and use rainwater, the school’s water bill has been cut in half; from about $190 per month to about $90 per month.

 KAPS harvested 32,000 gallons of water in 2010.

 2012 study

 In 2012, a study by Children at Risk found KAPS to be the most improved high school in the Austin area and the third most improved in Texas, reporting improvement in math, science, AP exams, and college entrance exam rates.
 Yana Bland reportedly attributed this primarily to the school's low student–staff ratio.

 COVID-19 pandemic

 On March 16, 2020, soon after state emergency was declared in Texas due to the 2020 COVID-19 pandemic, school was set to be closed until April 5.
 Prior to the pandemic, learning was primarily done in person, but on March 24, all classes switched to online distance education.
-On April 6, in-person school was closed indefinitely.
+On April 6, in-person school was closed temporarily.